Algorithmic study on liar's vertex-edge domination problem: Introduction

-Let us consider a communication network (graph) $G=(V,E)$ where an edge $e=xy\in E$ represents communication channel between its endpoints $x$ and $y$.
-For smooth functioning of this communication network, we need to monitor every channel constantly through some sentinels placed at the vertices.
-The job of a sentinel placed at a vertex $v$ is to report the damaged or broken channels which are incident to any vertex of $N_G[v]$.
-In other words, a channel $e=xy\in E$ is monitored by the sentinels that are present at $N_G[x]\cup N_G[y]$.
-The optimization problem in this scenario is to find the minimum set of vertices at which the sentinels are to be placed and a minimum ve-dominating set of $G$ is a solution to that optimization problem.
-Now, if we want to make the network fault-tolerant, then each channel needs to be monitored by more than one sentinels.
-Naturally, in that case, the sentinels are to be placed at a minimum $k$-ve dominating set of $G$ for $k\geq 2$.
-In some undesired situation, it might happen that a sentinel placed at $v$ misreports an undamaged channel incident to a vertex of $N_G[v]$ as a damaged channel.
-If we assume that at most one sentinel is misreporting in the neighbourhood of an edge, then clearly a $2$-ve dominating set is not sufficient.
-In this case, the set of vertices whose sentinels can correctly identify the damaged channel is basically a \emph{liar's vertex-edge dominating set} (or liar's ve-dominating set) of $G$.
+Let us consider a communication network, represented by the graph $G=(V,E)$, where an edge $e=xy\in E$ represents a communication link between its endpoints $x$ and $y$.
+For the smooth functioning of this communication network, we need to monitor every link constantly so that every broken or damaged link can be identified immediately.
+This monitoring can be done by installing sentinels at the vertices.
+The job of a sentinel placed at a vertex $v$ is in two steps; $(i)$ to detect the presence of a broken or damaged link which is incident to any vertex of $N_G[v]$ and then $(ii)$ to report that broken or damaged link.
+In other words, every link $e=xy\in E$ is monitored by the sentinels that are present at $N_G[x]\cup N_G[y]$.
+We need to keep in mind that to make this monitoring cost-effective, we need to install sentinels at the minimum number of vertices as each sentinel can be of high cost.
+Therefore, the optimization problem in this scenario is to find the minimum set of vertices at which the sentinels are to be placed.
+Note that a minimum ve-dominating set of $G$ is a solution to that optimization problem.
+In some cases, we want to make the network fault-tolerant, that is, any broken or damaged link in the network must be detected even if a few sentinels have failed to detect the broken or damaged edge.
+In that case, each link needs to be monitored by more than one sentinel.
+If we assume that in $N_G[e]$, at most $k-1$ ($k\geq 2$) sentinels are faulty, then by placing the sentinels at a minimum $k$-ve dominating set of $G$, we can secure the network.

+In some undesired situation, it might happen that a sentinel placed at $v$ correctly detects the broken or damaged link incident to a vertex of $N_G[v]$ but misreports an undamaged link incident to a vertex of $N_G[v]$ as a damaged channel.
+Let us assume that every sentinel in the neighbourhood of a broken or damaged edge $e$ detects $e$ as a damaged edge but at most one sentinel at $v$ in $N_G[e]$ is misreporting an undamaged link incident to a vertex of $N_G[v]$ as a damaged channel.
+In this case, clearly, a $2$-ve dominating set is not sufficient.
+Under this assumption, to secure the network we need to install the sentinels at a set of vertices that has some special property.
+We define this set of vertices as a \emph{liar's vertex-edge dominating set} (or liar's ve-dominating set) of $G$.